-Hope Group of Narcotics Anonymous meets Sunday through Friday at 7 pm in the chapel.
+Hope Group of Narcotics Anonymous meets at 7 pm in the chapel two days a week: Monday and Friday.
 Narcotics Anonymous (NA) is a fellowship of men and women who meet regularly to help each other stay clean.
 All meetings are open and anyone is welcome to attend.

 Members share their successes and challenges in overcoming active addiction and living drug-free, productive lives.
 All meetings are open and anyone is welcome to attend.
 The group asks that only addicts or those who think they have a problem with drugs share during the meeting.